andyzeng/3dmatch-toolbox/README.md

 ### Demo

-Fuses 50 registered depth maps from directory `data/sample/depth-fusion-demo/rgbd-frames` into a TSDF voxel volume, and creates a surface point cloud `tsdf.ply`
+This demo fuses 50 registered depth maps from directory `data/sample/depth-fusion-demo/rgbd-frames` into a TSDF voxel volume, and creates a surface point cloud `tsdf.ply`

 ```shell
 cd 3dmatch-toolbox/depth-fusion